 These represent the majority of Adams patent revolvers imported by the Union and Confederacy, a good number of which, along with Kerr revolvers, went West with their owners after the war and became a part of the American frontier.

 This article was originally published in the winter 2017 issue of “Guns of the Old West.”
 To order a copy and subscribe to that magazine, visit outdoorgroupstore.com.
+Want to learn about post-Civil War guns and tactics?
+Check out this piece on the Buffalo Soldiers.

 Critics always question the amount of shots fired in a heavily involved police shooting,...